openmrs/openmrs-contrib-rest-api-docs/source/includes/Location/location.md

 ```console
 GET /location/:target_location_uuid/attribute/:target_attribute_uuid
 ```
-## Create a location attribute sub resource with properties
+## Create a location attribute subresource with properties

 * To Create an attribute subresource for a specific location resource, you need to specify below attributes in the request body.
 If the user not logged in to perform this action, a `401 Unauthorized` status returned.